openskynetwork/java-adsb/README.md

 // ...
 ```

-A complete example can be found in ExampleDecoder.java
+A complete example can be found in ExampleDecoder.java.
+It reads messages line-by-line from STDIN and prints the decoded information.
+You can use it as follows:
+`tail messages.txt | java ExampleDecoder`
+or pipe messages from your receiver to it.